Contr. New South Wales Natl Herb. 1: 103 (1941) APNI

 Threat status:Victoria: rare (r)

 HNF, MonT, SnM, VAlp.
 Also NSW, Tas.
-Occurs mostly in moist, rocky sites on mountains above c.
+Occurs mostly in moist grasslands and heathlands, margins of bogs and sometimes water-retentive sites on rock on mountains above c.
 1700 m (e.g. Mt Buller, Mt Buffalo, Bogong High Plains, Cobberas) but apparently absent from the Baw Baws.

 |Bioregion||Occurrence status||Establishment means|

 |Australian Capital Territory|